Helen Waddell: Personal life

 Waddell was born in Tokyo, the tenth and youngest child of Hugh Waddell, a Presbyterian minister and missionary in Tokyo.
 Her mother, Jane Martin, died after returning to Ireland while Helen was a baby; Hugh Waddell remarried before taking his four younger children and new wife back to Japan.
 Thus Helen spent the first eleven years of her life in Japan.
 The family then returned to Belfast.
 When Hugh Waddell died he left his youngest children in the care of their stepmother.
 Following the marriage of her elder sister, Meg, Helen remained living at home with her stepmother, Mrs Waddell, who ensured that Helen led a restricted social life, in line with Presbyterian thinking, for the rest of her schooldays and during her undergraduate degree, objecting to Helen making visits or taking part in her university's social life.
 Helen's older brothers and family friends attempted to ensure that Helen had the funds to dress herself appropriately for her age and situation.
 Mrs Waddell struggled with alcoholism and, as her health deteriorated in her later years, Helen had to bear the physical work of caring for her while shielding the family from the social stigma current at the time.

-As the daughter of a Presbyterian minister and missionary, Helen Wadell's religious faith was profound, and she applied her skills in translating Latin theological writing and poetry with the devotion of a critical believer.
+As the daughter of a Presbyterian minister and missionary, Helen Waddell's religious faith was profound, and she applied her skills in translating Latin theological writing and poetry with the devotion of a critical believer.
 The biography by Felicitas Corrigan lays great stress on the importance of Helen's faith in influencing the choices she made in her life, and the standards for how she chose to live.